aviator/aviator/README.md

 # also access the params via dot notation (e.g. params.description) or by using a string
 # for a hash key (e.g. params['description']).
 However, keep in mind that OpenStack
 # parameters that have dashes and other characters that are not valid for method names
-# and symbols must be expressed as strings.
+# and symbols can only be expressed as strings.
 E.g. params['changes-since']

 # Be explicit about the endpoint type.
 Useful in those rare instances when